Kardinia-Church/ATEM-Tally/README.md

 * 1x - [NodeMCU V3 ESP8266](https://components101.com/development-boards/nodemcu-esp8266-pinout-features-and-datasheet)
 * 2x - PL9823 5mm Pixel RGB LED
 ### 3D Case
-* If you wish to use the 3D printed case provided print the bottom.stl and top.stl files found in the 3Ds folder
+* If you wish to use the 3D printed case provided print the bottom.stl and top.stl files found in the [3Ds folder](https://github.com/Kardinia-Church/ATEM-Tally/tree/subscription-based/3Ds)
 ### Wiring it up
 ![Circuit Diagram](/images/circuitDiagram.png)
+* Note the first LED in the chain is the user LED
 ### Programming the NodeMCU
 * In order to program the NodeMCU you either need to download [Visual Studio Code](https://code.visualstudio.com/) and install the [PlatformIO](https://platformio.org/install/ide?install=vscode) extension which is used to compile the project
 * Download the source code from GitHub by pressing the code download button and press Download ZIP